-Structure your OVS “to agitate a pain or scratch and itch,” Michael advises.
+Structure your OVS “to agitate a pain or scratch and itch,” as Michael Pedone, founder, and CEO of SalesBuzz advises in one of the episodes of the INSIDE Inside Sales show.
 And you definitely should not start out with a sales pitch.

-Another word of advice: “You have to think in the words of Twitter … Your opening value statement has to be very short and sweet,” Michael says.
+According to him, you have to think in the words of Twitter.
+Your opening value statement has to be very short and sweet.

 Sample sales script with a strong OVS

-Hi, this is Michael Pedone with SalesBuzz.com, and the reason for my outreach is my course on inside sales actually helps outbound sales teams learn how to get decision-makers on the phone so they can increase your pipeline.
+Hi, this is Darryl Praill of VanillaSoft, and the reason for my outreach is that my company actually offers inside sales teams all the tools they need to engage, qualify and close the sale.
 If I caught you at a good time, I’d love to ask you a few questions just to see if what we have to offer may be of some help to you.
 Would that be okay?

 Simple, yet effective for three important reasons:

-- This short and sweet OVS piques interest right away because Michael mentions a problem he can solve
+- This short and sweet OVS piques interest right away because we mention a problem he can solve

-- He gained permission to continue the call, so the prospect drops their guard and is open to listening
+- We gained permission to continue the call, so the prospect drops their guard and is open to listening

 - The more control you give away, the more you retain.
-By sharing the control, as he does in this example, he’s turning resistance into interest before the resistance happens
+By sharing the control, as we do in this example, we’re turning resistance into interest before the resistance happens.

-“My style is to pique interest and gain permission to continue the call,” Michael explains.
-Once they signal they’re open to hearing more, he can start engaging them in the qualifying phase.
+The best approach is to pique interest and gain permission to continue the call.
+Once they signal they’re open to hearing more, you can start engaging them in the qualifying phase.